CaptainCrouton89/AlariaWiki/World Timeline.md

 During this time, nearly nothing is known.
 It is generally believed that a primordial soup of the cosmos was swirling around, with the period eventually cumulating with the rise of Azus.
 Azus and Melera were the first gods, each with differing mindsets.

 - Each created their own system of laws and behaviours of the world.
 For azus, everything was to be described, things had rules, and there was perfect balance: for creation, there would come destruction
 - Melera, she viewed the world as an instrument, to be played.
-Creating beauty from nothing—there is no cost to creating somethign wonderful with music.
+Creating beauty from nothing—there is no cost to creating something wonderful with music.
 Nobody knows about her, or knows this story.
+- Together they created Ezz—an energy embodying both of their beliefs.
+However, Azus realized that his law and order was impossible—forever tainted by the randomness within the Ezz.
+He created Planar stacks—little bubbles protected from the Ezz.
 - Azus hated the freeform nature of Melera, locked her in a prison of specificity.
 - He creates the world alone.
 Begins organizing things into categories and boxes.
 Uses his magic, "Deoric" magic to do so.
 - Although Melera remains locked away still to this day, she creates her music from her prison, and it resonates across the universe.